risingwavelabs/risingwave/docs/consistent-hash.md

 On the other hand, we need to parallel the scan on tables or materialized views in [batch query mode](./architecture-design.md#batch-query-mode).
 Therefore, we need to partition the data in a way that could boost the performance most.
 So what is the most beneficial way of data partition for tables and materialized views?

 In RisingWave, we adopt consistent-hash-based strategy to solve the two problems above.
-This document will elaborate our design.
+This document will elaborate on our design.

 ## Design